Ragnar-Oock/xoram/README.md

 ### Creating a plugin

-The following command will bootstrap a new plugin package under `./plugins`, answer the prompts and commit the created files.
+The following command will bootstrap a new plugin package under `./plugins`, all you have to do is answer the prompts and commit the created files.

 ```shell
 yarn create:plugin